alinayakubenko/appsec-docs/Microservices-SecureCR-cheat-sheet-InternalAPI.md

 Business logic events should be logged properly without exposing sensitive information but sufficient for possible future investigations.
 On a higher level, all activities should be monitored in order to notice suspicious activities as soon as possible.

-## Some vulnerabiliities to look for and prevent in the code
+## Some vulnerabilities to look for and prevent in the code

 ### Insufficient HTTP Headers vulnerability